Like, OMG. This one is so easy.

 How do we know this?

-Let's have a look at the odds.
+Let's have a look at the odds of death by bear.

 Bear Attack Fatalities